jchavarri/javierchavarri.com/newsite/content/posts/js_of_ocaml-and-bucklescript.md

     "BuckleScript",
     "OCaml"
   ],
-  "summary": "A technical post about js_of_ocaml and bucklescript, covering JavaScript, ReasonML, BuckleScript, OCaml" }
+  "summary": "A technical post about js_of_ocaml and bucklescript, covering JavaScript, ReasonML, BuckleScript, OCaml", "image": "/images/js_of_ocaml-and-bucklescript-01.png" }
 ---